jmruzik87/godot-docs/learning/features/3d/3d_performance_and_limitations.rst

    makes rendering less efficient, but at the same time less objects are rendered, so efficiency overall improves.
--  Configuring the properties of every material for every object that needs to be renderer is also slow.
+-  Configuring the properties of every material for every object that needs to be rendered is also slow.
 To solve this, objects are sorted by material to reduce the costs, but at the same time sorting has a cost.
 -  In 3D physics a similar situation happens.
 The best algorithms to